nebs123/alx-low_level_programming/0x1A-hash_tables/README.md

 2-key_index.c: retrieves the index in array for given key
 3-hash_table_set.c: add new key/value pair to the hashtable
 4-hash_table_get.c: retrieve value for the key provided
 5-hash_table_print.c: prints the hashtable key-value pairs
+6-hash_table_delete.c: deletes a hashtable